-Whether it be a rehabilitation facility, long term care nursing facility or assisted living community, the decision to find the right facility can be overwhelming and seem a bit daunting.
-There are many different providers here in our shore community which have their own specialties and benefits.
+Choosing a rehabilitation facility, long-term care nursing facility, or assisted living community can be overwhelming and a bit daunting.
+There are many different providers here in South and Central New Jersey that have their own specialties and benefits.
 Choosing a facility is a highly personal decision and one that is of the utmost importance to you or your loved one.
 A significant factor to consider is the amount of experience a facility has in caring for older adults and the longevity of its employees.

 In order to begin to investigate into which facility would best meet your criteria, the ideal route is to visit them to see fist-hand how care is delivered.
 Below are a few helpful hints to assist you during your search:

 - Is the parking lot free of debris and the landscaping appears tended to?

 - Are you welcomed in a friendly and professional manner when entering the facility?